HPCLab-933/Vina-CUDA/README.md

 # Vina-CUDA
 ## Introduction
-In this project, we propose **Vina-CUDA** based on [Vina-GPU 2.1](https://github.com/DeltaGroupNJUPT/Vina-GPU-2.1), which aims to further enhance Vina-GPU 2.1's docking speed by optimizing its core algorithms through deep utilization of GPU hardware features, thereby reducing the cost of virtual screening and increasing the efficiency of drug design.
+In this project, we propose **Vina-CUDA, QuickVina2-CUDA, and QuickVina-W-CUDA** based on [Vina-GPU 2.1, QuickVina2-GPU 2.1, and QuickVina-W-GPU 2.1](https://github.com/DeltaGroupNJUPT/Vina-GPU-2.1), which aims to further enhance Vina-GPU 2.1 and its variants docking speed by optimizing its core algorithms through deep utilization of GPU hardware features, thereby reducing the cost of virtual screening and increasing the efficiency of drug design.
 ![Vina-CUDA](./image/Vina-CUDA.png)

 ## The Acceleration and Accuracy of Vina-CUDA
-* The runtime acceleration of Vina-CUDA comprae with the Vina-GPU 2.1, QuickVina 2-GPU 2.1 and QuickVina-W-GPU 2.1 in Autodock-GPU, CASF-2016, PPARG, Astex, and PoseBuster librarys.
+* The runtime acceleration of Vina-CUDA, QuickVina2-CUDA, and QuickVina-W-CUDA comprae with the Vina-GPU 2.1, QuickVina 2-GPU 2.1 and QuickVina-W-GPU 2.1 in Autodock-GPU, CASF-2016, PPARG, Astex, and PoseBuster librarys.
 ![Vina-CUDA](./image/docking_runtime_for_program_update.png)
 * Accuracy comparison of Vina-CUDA on AutoDock-GPU library.
 ![Vina-CUDA](./image/Autodck-GPU-RSMD-SCORE-Result.png)